yt-project/yt/doc/source/installing.rst

-* If you do not have root access on your computer, are not comfortable managing python packages, or are working on a supercomputer or cluster computer, you will probably want to use the bash installation script.
+* If you do not have root access on your computer, are not comfortable managing python packages, or are working on a supercomputer or cluster computer, you will probably want to use the bash all-in-one installation script.
 This builds python, numpy, matplotlib, and yt from source to set up an isolated scientific python environment inside of a single folder in your home directory.
 See :ref:`install-script` for more details.

 * If you use the `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ python